jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 So there is no amendment process, as such; the core principles and certain elements are fixed and unchangeable, but everything in their implementation may be changed as a regular act of law.
-There are other safeguards in place to prevent this.

 **Emphasis on Universal Participation in the Franchise**

-Far from any interest to narrow or cherry-pick the electorate, it is seen as a mandate to ensure as close to universal participation in the franchise as possible:
+It is seen as a mandate to ensure as close to universal participation in the franchise as possible:

     The universal participation of the blievers in every aspect of the faith... will endow the Baha'i community with such strenght that